- 10th Anniversary of my BHR by Patricia Walter Owner/Webmaster

 June 1, 2018 – BARCELONA, Spain – Total surface replacement may still be a viable hip arthroplasty option in young, active patients based on how well it fared in a study when it was revised to total hip replacement vs. primary THR that was revised to THR, according to a presenter at the EFORT Annual Congress…

 Join our Dr. Mont Live Video Chat about hip resurfacing.
 Participants will ask questions and Dr. Mont will answer the questions.
 This is our first live video chat and I am hoping we will have many participants attending.
 The meeting will last one hour.
 Hopefully, participants will learn more about hip resurfacing as an excellent option for hip replacement.
 Up to 100 participants can attend the live meeting.
 No registration is required.
-The meeting can be joined by the following methods:
+The meeting can … Read the rest

 April 5, 2018